nationalarchives/da-aws-clients/site-docs/src/main/paradox/s3/usage/index.md

 if you call the `listKeysWithCommonPrefixes` method with `keysPrefixedWith` set to `"dir1/"`

-it will find all keys that start with `dir1/`, strip off everything after the first `/` (after the prefix) and deduplicate the values; therefore the results would be `["dir1/subdir1/", "dir1/subdir2/", "dir1/subdir3/"]`
+it will find all keys that start with `dir1/`, strip off everything after the first `/` (after the prefix) and deduplicate the values; therefore the results would be `["dir1/subdir1/", "dir1/subdir2/", "dir1/subdir3/"]`.

+If there are more than 1000 common prefixes, the method will deal with the pagination for you.

 @@@ index